Overweight does not necessarily equal unhealthy.

 Here are 6 evidence-based ways to lose belly fat.

-Added sugar is extremely unhealthy.
+Added sugar is very unhealthy.

 Studies show that it has uniquely harmful effects on metabolic health (4).